Mississauga’s Top 5 Japanese Restaurants

 Here are the top five Japanese restaurants in Mississauga:

 5 – Iron Chef

 Iron Chef is located in the weirdest plaza to get into by Tomken and Eglinton.
 When you first walk in, a modern Japanese restaurant greets you with sit-down dining on one side and teppanyaki on the other.
 I’ve heard a lot about this place over the years, and with a name like Iron Chef, you expect a lot.
 Was it worth the hype?
 No, but it was good enough to make the top 5.
-I had the deluxe sushi lunch at $16 and it came with the chef 's choice of eight pieces of assorted fish and eight California rolls.
-The sushi was done very well and the fish to rice ratio was in favour of the fish, which I always prefer.
-This place also has daily lunch specials that are great for the lunch sushi enthusiast who wants to save a couple of bucks but has the worst website I have ever seen for a restaurant.
+The sushi is done very well and the fish to rice ratio is in favour of the fish, which I always prefer.
+This place also has daily lunch specials that are great for the lunch sushi enthusiast who wants to save a couple of bucks.

 An incredible restaurant located on the southwest side of Mississauga that you can’t even see from the street is Dai Ichi Sushi.
 Once you find it, you walk into a contemporarily decorated Japanese restaurant.
 They have small rooms to eat in, which is nice if you don’t want to listen to people at the next table drone on about their computer system at work.
 I ordered the sushi/sashimi bento box, and as you can see in the picture, the fish was plentiful.
 The sushi was done very well and the rice was packed very tight (the way it should be) and the sashimi was very fresh.
 This place is actually very well priced compared to others on this list.
 This place is great for a date due to the closed-off rooms.